 The popularity of the animations went on to open numerous doors for me in various fields: Radio scripts (‘The Demon Huntsman’ & ‘Dead Man’s Shoes’ for Glass Eye Pix ‘Tales from Beyond the Pale’ series), author (most recently a chapter on German Expressionist horror ‘Hands of Orlac’ for the ‘Hidden Horror’ book) and genre journalist (a UK correspondent for Fangoria and Rue Morgue horror magazines).

 This period also established a now long standing relationship with the Exeter Phoenix, the Animated Exeter festival and its youth based learning workshops and activities.
 In 2010 I was awarded ‘Investors in Work Related and Enterprise Learning’ by the Education Business Partnership for my classes with Exwick Heights Primary School.
-I’ve since gone on to work with ‘Cinemagic‘ Belfast and the ‘Into Film’ / BFI film educational strategy and – as of October 2020 – a BFI Academy tutor.
+I’ve since gone on to work with ‘Cinemagic‘ Belfast, the ‘Into Film’ / BFI film educational strategy and – as of October 2020 – a BFI Academy tutor.

 In between the workshops, the lecturing, being a Dad and the commercial animation – incredibly – I still animate for fun!
-I’m currently hard at work on my most ambitious personal project yet, an animated study of the most haunted house in England – ‘Borley Rectory’ – with Reece Shearsmith and Julian Sands.
+In 2017 I completed my most ambitious personal project yet, an animated feature length animated study of the most haunted house in England – ‘Borley Rectory’ – with Reece Shearsmith and Julian Sands.
 The film was released on Blu Ray in 2019 to critical acclaim and is now streaming on Amazon Prime and Netflix as of October 2021.